 - Click inside the Columns to export/import field to deselect one or more columns from the drop-down listbox.
 To delete a selection, click the x to the left of the column name.
-Click an empty spot inside the field to access the drop-down list. - Use the NULL Strings field to specify a string that will represent a null value within the source or target file. - If enabled, click inside the Not null columns field to select one or more columns that will not be checked for a NULL value.
+Click an empty spot inside the field to access the drop-down list. - If enabled, click inside the NOT NULL columns field to select one or more columns that will not be checked for a NULL value.
 To delete a column, click the x to the left of the column name.